 It is a naturally occurring lake formed by the backup of water behind sedimentary deposit of the Chippewa River's delta on the Wisconsin side.
 It is part of Pool 4 which extends from Lock and Dam 3 near Red Wing, Minn., to Lock and Dam 4 downstream at Alma, Wis.

-TMDL study.
-The MPCA assessed the lake in 2004 and found nutrient levels too high to meet state water quality standards designed to ensure that lakes and streams are fishable and swimmable.
-The assessment led to a Total Maximum Daily Load study to define the maximum amount of a pollutant that the lake can carry without violating water quality standards.
+The MPCA assessed Lake Pepin in 2002 and found nutrient levels too high to meet state water quality standards designed to ensure that lakes and streams are fishable and swimmable.
+The assessment led to initiation of a Total Maximum Daily Load (TMDL) study to define the maximum amount of phosphorus that the lake can carry without violating water quality standards.

 Lake Pepin is impaired by high levels of nutrients that cause excessive growth of algae.
 High levels of sediment, carried in by major river systems, also affect the lake.
 The sediment is filling in the lake at a much faster rate than before Minnesota was settled and intensely farmed.
-Nutrients and sediment are distinct yet inter-related pollutants, and will be addressed in separate TMDL reports.
+Nutrients and sediment are distinct, yet inter-related pollutants because they often share the same nonpoint sources and transport mechanisms.

-At the recommendation of the Lake Pepin TMDL Science Advisory Panel, the MPCA suspended the draft project report in 2010 until the MPCA developed Mississippi River Pools 1 through 8 - Developing River, Pool and Lake Pepin Eutrophication Criteria.
-In March 2011, the MPCA published the Lake Pepin Site Specific Eutrophication Criteria, which were adopted by the MPCA Citizens' Board in June 2014 as part of amendments to state water quality standards.
-Now that a custom water quality standard is in place for Lake Pepin, the MPCA is working again on the Lake Pepin TMDL.
+At the recommendation of the Lake Pepin TMDL Science Advisory Panel, the MPCA suspended the draft project report in 2010 until the MPCA developed site-specific water quality criteria for the lake: Mississippi River Pools 1 through 8 - Developing River, Pool and Lake Pepin Eutrophication Criteria (wq-s6-09).

-- 100 micrograms per liter for total phosphorus; and
+- 100 micrograms per liter for total phosphorus

 - 28 micrograms per liter for chlorophyll-a